Val Town Code SearchReturn to Val Town

 https://docs.val.town/api/authentication/

 val – vals. user – user account details. blob – blob storage. sqlite – sqlite database. email – ability to send emails.
-You can confiure the scopes on the API
+You can configure the scopes on the API

 Sections